A Holistic Approach To Dual Diagnosis Treatment

 Medical Detox involves detoxifying the body

 Because dual diagnosis often involves the use of drugs or alcohol, the first step is detoxification.
 While uncomfortable, it’s necessary before receiving mental health treatment.
-Rest assured, you’ll be supported by healthcare professionals 24/7 as you weather the withdrawal symptoms.
+Rest assured, you’ll be supported by healthcare professionals 24/7 at our detox center in MD as you weather the withdrawal symptoms.

 we offer inpatient stay at our treatment facility